Newspaper Page Text

 held in Philadelphia, Saturday.

-December 26th, at 8 p. m.,; at Gir
+December 26th, at 8 p. m.. at Gir

-ard Manor Hall, 911 West gimrd
+ard Manor Hall.
+911 West Girard

-Avenue.
-Another meeting will gake
+Avenue Another meeting will take

 place in New York on Sunday,